 A day trip to Bingen from Darmstadt

-Located 70 kilometers west of Darmstadt in the state of Rheinland Palatinate, is the beautiful and historical town of Bingen.
-It is located on the bank of the Rhine river opposite the lovely town of Rüdesheim.
+The beautiful and historical town of Bingen is located 70 kilometres west of Darmstadt in the state of Rheinland Palatinate.
+It is situated on the bank of the Rhine river opposite the lovely town of Rüdesheim.
 Famous for their beautiful vineyards, historical monuments, and castles, both towns are popular tourist destinations.
 Due to their proximity to Darmstadt, many people make day trips to these towns.
 Here, I would add that one day is certainly not enough to see and experience these towns with all their attractions.
 You can either plan multiple day trips or a two days holiday ( minimum) to completely see and experience Rüdesheim and Bingen.

 We made two day trips to these lovely towns along the Rhine.
 I have already posted about our day trip to Rüdesheim.
 In this article, I am writing about our trip to Bingen.